OpenMS/OpenMS-docs/docs/installations/installation-on-macos.md

 To install OpenMS on macOS, run the following steps:

 1. Download and install the macOS drag-and-drop installer from the [archive](https://abibuilder.cs.uni-tuebingen.de/archive/openms/OpenMSInstaller/release/latest/).
-2. Double click on the dowloaded file.
-It will start to open the download `openms-<version>-macos.dmg` file
+2. Double click on the downloaded file.
+It will start to open the `OpenMS-<version>-macOS.dmg` disk image file.

 ```{image} ../images/installations/macos/opening-openms2-8-macos.png
 :alt: Opening OpenMS-<version>-macOS.dmg